Focus of Grants from the LaFave Family Fund

 Grant funding from the LaFave Family Fund supports organizations that further education – particularly to promoting the humanities, the arts, tolerance and communication.

-• Center for Collaborative Research to help promote its mobile printing press workshops that target Kenosha area fine arts students.
+• Center for Collaborative Research to help expand its Press on Wheels mobile education program.

-• Fresh Inc. Music Festival for Emerging Composers and Musicians 2017, held at UW-Parkside and organized by Fifth House Ensemble.
+• Fresh Inc. Music Festival for Emerging Composers and Musicians (held at UW-Parkside and organized by Fifth House Ensemble) to support Kenosha area music performances by festival artists.

 • Kenosha Literacy Council to support its Family Literacy Nights program.